 Online

-There is a distinction between what information will be shared for an adult and what will be shared for a juvenile.
+There is a distinction between what information will be shared with an adult and what will be shared with a juvenile.

 Individuals may request someone’s criminal history using Maine’s criminal record search tool.16 To search, the requester must supply the subject’s full name and birth date.
 Once they fill in the details, they must pay using a credit card.